Charter of the Audit Committee of the Board of Directors

 3. Review the Company’s quarterly financial statements prior to filing.
 Review should include a meeting to discuss with management and the independent auditors the Company's specific disclosures in the quarterly financial statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Discuss the results of the quarterly review and any significant changes to the Company’s accounting principles and any significant findings or items required to be communicated by the independent auditors in accordance with generally accepted auditing standards or otherwise.

-4. In consultation with management, the independent auditors, and the internal auditors, consider the integrity of the Company’s financial reporting processes and controls, and discuss management’s process for performing its periodic report certifications and for assessing the effectiveness of internal control over financial reporting, as well as any material weaknesses or deficiencies in internal controls.
+4. In consultation with management, the independent auditors, and the internal auditors, consider the integrity and overall quality of the Company’s financial reporting processes and internal controls, and discuss management’s process for performing its periodic report certifications and for assessing the effectiveness of internal control over financial reporting, as well as any material weaknesses or deficiencies in internal controls.
 Discuss with management, the independent auditors and the internal auditors (a) any changes in internal control over financial reporting that have materially affected or are reasonably likely to materially affect the Company’s internal control over financial reporting that are required to be disclosed and (b) any other changes in internal control over financial reporting that is considered for disclosure in the Company’s periodic filings with the Securities and Exchange Commission.
 Discuss with the independent auditor the characterization of any deficiencies in internal control over financial reporting and any differences between management’s assessment of the deficiencies and that of the independent auditor.
 Discuss with management and review any remediation plans as related to internal control weaknesses or deficiencies.
 Review required disclosures regarding material weaknesses or deficiencies in internal controls.
 Review management’s assessment of the effectiveness of internal control over financial reporting as of the end of each fiscal year and the independent auditor’s report on (a) management’s assessment and (b) the effectiveness of internal control over financial reporting.

 6. Discuss, and establish a policy with respect to, earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies.